39 Pages Posted: 19 Apr 2013 Last revised: 25 Sep 2014

 Date Written: May 16, 2014

 Some European Union national courts issue cross-border injunctions in an effort to consolidate multi-national patent litigation.
 The European Court of Justice (ECJ) upheld this practice in Solvay v.
 Honeywell.
-In the decision, the ECJ left it to the national courts to decide which cases the courts have jurisdiction.
+In the decision, the ECJ left it to the national courts to decide which cases the courts have jurisdiction to issue a cross-border injunction.
 However, the Court gave national courts very little guidance on what to consider when issuing a cross-border injunction.

-In comparison to cross-border injunctions in the European Union, U.S. courts have encountered a similar form of an injunction used to consolidate multi-national litigation - the anti-suit injunction.
+U.S. courts have encountered a similar form of an injunction used to consolidate multi-national litigation - the anti-suit injunction.
 In anti-suit injunction cases, United States courts developed a framework to equitably balance the policy concerns regarding multi-national sovereignty.
-Because European Union national courts do not currently have a framework to determine which cases the courts have jurisdiction, the courts might look at the framework used in United States anti-suit injunction cases.
+Because European Union national courts do not currently have a framework to determine when a cross-border injunction is proper, European national courts could look at the framework used in United States anti-suit injunction cases.

 Keywords: patent litigation, cross border injunctions, Solvay v.
 Honeywell, anti suit injunctions, Microsoft v.
 Motorola, unified patent court

 Suggested Citation: Suggested Citation

 Dutton, Tyler J., Jurisdictional Battles in Both European Union Cross-Border Injunctions and United States Anti-Suit Injunctions (May 16, 2014).
 27 Emory Int'l L. Rev. 1175 (2013).
 Available at SSRN: https://ssrn.com/abstract=2252895